chiao45/parpydtk2/README.md

 ## Limitations

 Only serial solution transfers are supported.
-Also, we only wrap moving least square method with radial basis functions method.
+Also, we only wrap moving least square method with radial basis functions.

 ## Installation and Requirements

 This software is developed and tested with (and only with) this [docker image](https://github.com/unifem/coupler-desktop) environment.

-Currently, this software has the following Requirements for installation:
+Currently, this software has the following requirements for installation:

 * A complete DataTransferKit-2.0 installation